tuck1s/sparkypmtatracking/README.md

 The project includes built-in tests as per usual Go / Travis CI / Coveralls practices.

 ---
 # Pre-requisites

-## Git, Golang
+## Git and Golang
-Your package manager should provide installation for these, e.g.
+Your package manager should provide easy installation for these, e.g.
 ```
 sudo yum install -y git go
 ```

+---

 ## Redis on Amazon Linux
 ```